 Perform six repetitions each.
 Rest as much as needed between sets.

 Envision Fitness is proud to be hosting Josh Henkin for a Level I and II DVRT Certification on May 18th and 19th at our gym in Maple Ridge, BC.

-You can register for DVRT Level I and II here (select Vancouver): http://www.dvrtcertification.com/dates-locations/
+Register for Dynamic Variable Resistance Training Level I and II here (select Vancouver): http://www.dvrtcertification.com/dates-locations/.

 Steve Di Tomaso CSCS